Aspiring Principals of Color Fellowship

 MEETING FORMAT

-Our 16-month program combines asynchronous learning with in-person* sessions that are held on designated Saturdays in San Francisco or Los Angeles.
-Orientation will be in August.
+Our 12-month program combines asynchronous learning with in-person* sessions that are held on designated Saturdays in San Francisco or Los Angeles.

 PRACTICE